kevinpt/opbasm/README.txt

 All of the official KCPSM-provided HDL templates are supported.
 Any custom templates you have created can be used unchanged.
 Because of improvements to XST's support for synthesis of BRAM generics since the original release of KCPSM3, an updated Spartan-3 template [https://code.google.com/p/opbasm/source/browse/templates/ROM_form_S3_1K.vhdl ROM_form_S3_1K.vhdl] is included that eliminates the warnings from redundant attribute declarations.
 Templates for Picoblaze-6 devices can be found in the KCPSM6 distribution.

-Because Opbasm is more flexible in the naming of output files, the original template system's assumption that the "{name}" field matches the input source file isn't necessarily valid. a new field "{source file}" is added that clearly indicates the original top level source file used to populate a template.
+Because Opbasm is more flexible in the naming of modules, the original template system's assumption that the "{name}" field matches the input source file isn't necessarily valid. a new field "{source file}" is added that clearly indicates the original top level source file used to populate a template.
 This field is optional and only used in a comment so it is not critical to include it in your templates.

-The native KCPSM assemblers are hard coded to look for a template named _ROM_form.vhd_ or _ROM_form.v_.
+The native KCPSM assemblers are hard-coded to look for a template named _ROM_form.vhd_ or _ROM_form.v_.
 Opbasm searches for templates by those names (as well as _ROM_form.vhdl_) but you can also pass the _-t <template file>_ option to specify a different template.
 If your OS supports symbolic links it is recommended to maintain a link from the original template to _ROM_form.xxx_ rather than renaming it to one of the generic defaults.

 To save the bother of hunting down templates when you start a new project, you can generate copies of the default templates included with Opbasm using the following command: